Activision Blizzard sees record Q1 earnings -- 80% of which came from digital sales

 Activision Blizzard reported earnings for the first quarter of its 2017 fiscal year today, and the numbers were better than it predicted -- thanks predominantly to Blizzard games.

 Activision Blizzard is claiming a new company record for Q1 revenues and profits, reportedly generating (GAAP) $1.73 billion during the three months ending March 31st.
-That's 19 percent higher than revenues during the same period a year ago, and a bit better than the $1.55 billion Activision Blizzard had expected to make.
+That's 19 percent higher than revenues during the same period a year ago, and a bit better than the $1.55 billion Activision Blizzard had expected to generate.

 Intriguinly, it's also 80 percent digital.
 The company reported $1.39 billion of its quarterly revenue was generated from "digital online channels", which includes digital game sales, subscription fees, and microtransactions -- AKA loot boxes.